What is it like to move to and live in Christchurch, New Zealand?

-In the Ask an Expat series I interview expats living all over the world.
+In this Ask an Expat series I interview expats living all over the world.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and share information about what to see and do in the city, town or country the expat now calls home.

-Expat life in Christchurch, New Zealand
+Expat Life in Christchurch, New Zealand

 “I was just living a “normal life” but not feeling as fulfilled.
 Groundhog day sorta thing.

 It was the perfect time so we sold our house (and belongings) and left.
 It was risky, but we wanted to live life without regrets and shake up our lives a little.
 It was super hard to say goodbye to friends and family but we knew we had a short window.
 And so far it’s been amazing!!”

 “My husband is a carpenter and because there were these big earthquakes 6 years ago, there is a lot of work still to be done.”

 What Do You Like About Living in Christchurch?